Pontifical Academy for Life: Activities

 In 2021 it published a report calling for a global policy shift towards home care and intergenerational community support for older people.
 They want to see more home assistance, ‘neighbourhood health personnel’, new models of family homes and cohabitation and other home care services to encourage people to remain at home.

 In February 2022 Father Carlo Casalone SJ, a member of the Academy, called assisted suicide "the greater possible common good" in comparison to euthanasia.
+Nevertheless, he said this since he argued that allowing this would block a referendum on euthanasia, which was more permissive than the regulations for assisted suicide.
+In other words, he never cited this as doctrine of the Church or something good but as in order to block a worse thing, citing the imperfect laws principle.
+Despite this, many of the members of the Academy disagreed on his approach.
+For instance, according to the National Catholic Register, Cardinal Willem Eijk claimed that there is "no significant moral difference" between both options since both have "the same moral responsibility" in ending life.
+Moreover, he claimed that this would "automatically pave the way for legalizing euthanasia, because the ethical difference between both is not significant" and that the principle of "imperfect laws" does not apply since "voting for a law by which medically assisted suicide is allowed by no means implies a restriction to legalizing euthanasia".

 A 2022 book, “Theological Ethics of Life” was criticised by some scholars for challenging the Church’s doctrine regarding contraception and in vitro fertilization, while it aimed to “introduce a paradigm shift,” according to Paglia, in the Church’s theological discussion of sex and contraception.